Your AI receptionist, live in 3 minutes. Win 11k credits for free →

 A common failure point is trying to make the first version too flexible.
 In practice, teams usually get better results when the AI only handles one booking type first, then expands after testing.

-How to Improve AI Receptionist Booking Workflows
+How to Improve Booking Workflows Over Time

 The best way to improve performance is to start small, review real conversations, and tighten the workflow over time.
 That usually means refining prompts, reducing ambiguity, improving tool access, and clarifying when the receptionist should escalate.